New observations of the first black hole ever detected have led astronomers to question what they know about the Universe’s most mysterious objects.

 “I’m at the beginning of my research career, so being a part of an international team and helping to refine the properties of the first black hole ever discovered has been a great opportunity.”

-Next year, the world’s biggest radio telescope — the Square Kilometre Array (SKA) — will begin construction in Australia and South Africa.
+Next year, the world’s biggest radio telescope — the Square Kilometer Array (SKA) — will begin construction in Australia and South Africa.

 “Studying black holes is like shining a light on the Universe’s best kept secret — it’s a challenging but exciting area of research,” Professor Miller-Jones said.